Dobiasd/frugally-deep/FAQ.md

 {
     const auto model = fdeep::load_model("multi_input_and_output_model.json");
     const auto result = model.predict({
-        fdeep::tensor5(fdeep::shape5(240, 320, 3), 42),
+        fdeep::tensor(fdeep::tensor_shape(240, 320, 3), 42),
-        fdeep::tensor5(fdeep::shape5(240, 320, 3), 43)
+        fdeep::tensor(fdeep::tensor_shape(240, 320, 3), 43)
         });
-    std::cout << fdeep::show_tensor5s(result) << std::endl;
+    std::cout << fdeep::show_tensors(result) << std::endl;
 }
 ```

-Keep in mind, giving multiple `fdeep::tensor5`s to `fdeep::model::predict` this has nothing to do with batch processing, because it is not supported.
+Keep in mind, giving multiple `fdeep::tensor`s to `fdeep::model::predict` this has nothing to do with batch processing, because it is not supported.
 However you can run multiple single predictions im parallel (see question "Does frugally-deep support multiple CPUs?"), if you want do to that.

 Does frugally-deep support multiple CPUs?
 -----------------------------------------